kirkthaker/investopedia-trading-api/README.md

 # investopedia-trading-api
-A an API, written in Python, for Investopedia's paper trading stock simulator.
+An API, written in Python, for Investopedia's paper trading stock simulator.

 Of course, for this API to be useful, you need an Investopedia trading account, which you can make [here](http://www.investopedia.com/simulator/).

 It also makes extensive use of Python's mechanize library, so you'll need to install that as well.
+See [here](http://wwwsearch.sourceforge.net/mechanize/)

 Some usage examples (assuming you've correctly imported the file and everything)